 This book was not written to recruit more amateur developers.

-It was written to:

-- Show how hard this actually is. - Explain why owners like Joe & Maria should not be used as crash-test dummies. - Lay out why we built Foxy/PCM and VULPIN the way we did.
+It was written to show how hard this actually is, explain why owners like Joe and Maria should not be used as crash-test dummies, lay out why we built Foxy/PCM and VULPIN the way we did, and - in Part II - present the forensic evidence that makes all of it unavoidable.